Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 On the show, on

 what's it called?
 Come Town?
-Yeah, so then.
-On that show.
+Yeah, so then. on that show, were you like a leading man compared to them, bro?

 I think we went a little bit manic and